Johnsville, Ohio

 Johnsville, also known as Shauck, is an unincorporated community in northern Perry Township, Morrow County, Ohio, United States.
-It has a post office with the ZIP code 43349.
+It is served by the Shauck post office, with the ZIP code 43349.
 It is located at the intersection of U.S. Route 42 with State Route 314.

 History

-Johnsville was laid out in 1834, and named for John Ely, proprietor.
+Johnsville was laid out in 1834 and named for John Ely, proprietor.
 The post office in Johnsville is called Shauck.
 This post office was established in 1824.